Orcus: Persistence and later usage

-From Orcus's association with death and the underworld, his name came to be used for demons and other underworld monsters, particularly in Italian where orco refers to a kind of monster found in fairy-tales that feeds on human flesh.
+The survival of the name in the romance and Germanic Middle Ages was noted by scholars from Jacob Grimm onwards.
+According to the art historian Richard Bernheimer, Orcus was chiefly worshipped in rural areas and had no official cult in the cities; this remoteness would have allowed him to survive long after the more prevalent gods had ceased to be worshipped, aspects of his worship being transmuted into the wild man festivals held in rural Europe into the modern era.

-The French word ogre (appearing first in Charles Perrault's fairy-tales) may have come from variant forms of this word, orgo or ogro; in any case, the French ogre and the Italian orco are exactly the same sort of creature.
+From Orcus's association with death and the underworld, his name came to be used for demons and other underworld monsters, particularly in Italian, where orco refers to a kind of man-eating monster of fairy-tales.
+A fuller description appears in Matteo Maria Boiardo's Orlando Innamorato, where the orco is a hideous tusked creature dripping with the blood of its victims.
+The French ogre, first attested in Charles Perrault's tales of 1697, is generally referred to the same Latin word.

 Ariosto

 An early example of an orco appears in Ludovico Ariosto's Orlando Furioso (1516), as a bestial, blind, tusk-faced monster inspired by the Cyclops of the Odyssey.
 (Note: The blind orco monster should not be confused with the other monster orca, a sea-monster which also appears in Ariosto and was later used as a genus-name for “killer whales” (orca).)

 Tolkien

-The orco from Orlando, along with the Old English word orc (in the sense of an ogre, like Grendel), was part of the inspiration for Tolkien's orcs in his The Lord of the Rings.
-In other manuscripts Tolkien wrote a side-note on the word:
+Tolkien took the name of his orcs from the Old English word orc, "evil spirit or bogey", which appears in Beowulf as orcnēas among the brood of Cain to which Grendel belongs; he doubted, however, that it was connected with the Latin.
+In one manuscript he noted:

 The word used in translation of Q urko, S orch, is orc.
 But that is because of the similarity of the ancient English word orc, 'evil spirit or bogey', to the Elvish words.
 There is possibly no connexion between them.
 The English word is now generally supposed to be derived from Latin Orcus.

 In an unpublished letter sent to Gene Wolfe, Tolkien also made this comment:

 Orc I derived from Anglo-Saxon, a word meaning demon, usually supposed to be derived from the Latin Orcus – Hell.
 But I doubt this, though the matter is too involved to set out here.

 From this use, countless other fantasy games and works of fiction have borrowed the concept of the orc.